War between Cao Cao and Zhang Xiu: Battles of Ye, Huyang and Wuyin

 After Cao Cao left Wuyin County (舞陰縣; southeast of present-day Sheqi County, Henan), many counties in two commanderies – Nanyang and Zhangling (章陵; around present-day Zaoyang, Hubei) – rebelled against him and defected to Zhang Xiu's side.
 When he sent his cousin Cao Hong to lead troops to attack and recapture those counties, Zhang Xiu and Liu Biao's forces defeated Cao Hong and forced him to retreat to Ye County (葉縣; southwest of present-day Ye County, Henan).
 During this time, Zhang Xiu and Liu Biao's forces attacked Cao Hong at Ye County several times but Cao Hong managed to defend his position.

-Sometime between 28 November and 26 December 197, (Note: The Sanguozhi recorded that this campaign took place in the 1st month of the 2nd year of the Jian'an era in Emperor Xian's reign.
+Sometime between 28 November and 26 December 197, (Note: Cao Cao's biography in Sanguozhi recorded that this campaign took place in the 11th month of the 2nd year of the Jian'an era in Emperor Xian's reign.
 This month corresponds to 28 November to 26 December 197 in the Gregorian calendar.)
 Cao Cao launched another campaign against Zhang Xiu and personally led his forces to Wancheng (宛城; in present-day Nanyang, Henan).
 At the bank of the Yu River (淯水; now known as the Bai River 白河; flowing through parts of present-day Henan and Hubei), he held a memorial service to mourn the people who lost their lives in the previous campaign against Zhang Xiu.
 During the ceremony, he wept inconsolably and touched the hearts of everyone present at the scene.

 Liu Biao sent Deng Ji (鄧濟), a military officer under him, to lead troops to occupy and guard Huyang County (湖陽縣; southwest of present-day Tanghe County, Henan).
 Cao Cao later led his forces to attack Huyang County, conquered it, and took Deng Ji as a prisoner-of-war.
 He then followed up by attacking Wuyin County and succeeded in capturing it too.